Written By: TJ

-Joachim Georg Kroll was born on April 17, 1933 in Poland.
-He was the sixth of eight children born to a miner in Hindenburg, Germany, who later became a prisoner of WWII.
+Joachim Georg Kroll was born on April 17, 1933 in Hindenburg, Germany near the Polish border.
+He was the sixth of eight children born to a miner who later became a prisoner of WWII.

 Kroll was seen as the weakest among his siblings.
 Psychiatrists would later discover that Kroll’s IQ had a score of 76, a borderline mental retardation according to research.
 He also often wet the bed, which could be the reason why he was bullied and made fun of in school.
 As a result, he only reached third grade and never progressed in his education.

 The town idiot was what Kroll was known to be.
 This led him to be shy around girls during puberty and his teenage years.
 He felt sexually inadequate around women and to have actual conversations with them seemed an impossible task.
 As we will later discuss, this may have had a big influence on why he turned to rape later on to fulfill his sexual desires.